-Tuition is \$78 per credit hour per semester.
-Lab fees of \$13 per credit hour, administrative fees of \$8.75 per credit hour, \$1 per credit hour maintenance fee, and technology fees of \$12 per credit hour are charged each semester along with tuition.
+Tuition is \$84.00 per credit hour per semester.
+Institutional support fees of \$13.00 per credit hour, administrative fees of \$12.75 per credit hour, \$1.00 per credit hour maintenance fee, and technology fees of \$12.00 per credit hour are charged each semester along with tuition.
 These fees are subject to revision at any time.

-In addition to the above fees, a \$12 per credit hour facility fee is charged.
-These facility fees are remitted to the State and are used to support construction of technical facilities and may be adjusted at any time.
+In addition to the above fees, a \$16.00 per credit hour facility and maintenance fee is charged.
+This fee is remitted to the State and used to support construction and maintenance of technical facilities and may be adjusted at any time.

 A \$2.50 per credit hour Student Activity fee is charged each semester to all students.
 This fee helps offset graduation and activities sponsored by Student Government and the Student Activities Office.
-Students in laptop-required programs purchase their laptops through payments estimated at \$500 per semester.
-Exact laptop payments will be determined by July, 2008.
+Students in laptop-required programs purchase their laptops through payments estimated at \$700.00 (PC) or \$1,150.00 (Mac) for two semesters.
+Exact laptop payments will be determined by July, 2009